Elliott Wave Theory

 Triangles are further classified as horizontal triangles and leading or ending triangles.
 The sub-waves of these triangles have their own personality traits.
 If it is a leading diagonal triangle, the sub waves are made up of 5-3-5-3-5 waves.
 But if it is an ending diagonal triangle, the sub waves are 3-3-3-3-3 waves.

-Don’t be alarmed, but sometimes corrections tend to become complex whereby we see combinations of zigzags, flats or triangles.
+Sometimes corrections tend to become complex whereby we see combinations of zigzags, flats or triangles.
 This is why I always advise traders to avoid trading complex corrections.
 You can identify a complex correction using the tendency of waves to alternate in complexity.
 Occasionally wave 2 becomes a complex wave, in which case your stop loss is anyway supposed to be placed below the start of the wave 1!

 The Elliott Wave Edge